My 8% Nationwide regular saver has matured - what are my options?

 We round up the best one-year savings accounts.

 Springall comments: “Picking the right savings account depends on how soon a saver needs access to their cash.
-There are some short-term deals to consider, such as easy-access accounts, notice accounts or fixed bonds of terms less and a year.
-If savers are unsure, they could always grab a regular savings account that does not have a fixed term, or a simple easy-access account that offer full flexibility.”
+There are some short-term deals to consider, such as easy-access accounts, notice accounts or fixed bonds of terms less than a year.
+If savers are unsure, they could always grab a regular savings account that does not have a fixed term, or a simple easy-access account that offers full flexibility.”

-If you like the idea of winning prizes with your money - rather than a regular amount of interest - then you could consider Premium Bonds.
+If you like the idea of winning prizes with your money – rather than a regular amount of interest - then you could consider Premium Bonds.
+Any prizes are tax-free, but note that while some lucky customers will scoop prizes, others won’t win anything at all.

 Are there any switching bonuses that could boost my savings?